Hex1629/BotnetC2/README.md

 SQL botnetC2 and SQL nixc2 to mix

   know as user can use sql from c2 who?

+ SQL SERVICE

+  know as you can make sql user from me

 # THANKS YOU CODE NixWasHere/NixC2 #